sandaiiyahh/JavaScript30/29-Countdown Timer/README.md

  - An important thing to note is if you trying to stop a timer from hitting past 0, make sure to `return` right after you clear the interval.
 Otherwise, the timer will still hit -1.

  ### 2. Date.now() vs new Date()
   - In our [Day 2 Project](https://github.com/sandaiiyahh/JavaScript30/blob/main/02-JS%20and%20CSS%20Clock/README.md), we used `new Date()` before to extract the minutes, seconds, and hours.
-This project, we used both `newDate()` and `Date.now()`.
+This project, we used both `new Date()` and `Date.now()`.

      <img src="https://i.ibb.co/WKqbtck/Screen-Shot-2021-06-05-at-6-30-02-PM.png" width="500" />
-  - `newDate()` creates a new date object with the current date and time.
+  - `new Date()` creates a new date object with the current date and time.
 We used this to create a date object out of our milliseconds end time stamp.

  ```javascript